Skip to main content

 Data Sources

 The data source is HamQSL.com, which provides solar indices and pre-calculated band conditions (fetched via a server-side proxy).
-The dashboard refreshes on an hourly interval while it is open, and a timestamp at the bottom shows when the data was last updated.
+The authenticated status bar and full dashboard share one set of readings, refreshed hourly while Hamtrax stays open.
+A timestamp at the bottom of the panel shows when Hamtrax last fetched the data.

 • Band Plan -- see which frequencies to use on the bands that are open